IETF-OPSAWG-WG/draft-ietf-opsawg-mud-iot-dns-considerations/opsawg-mud-iot-dns-considerations.md

 In order for manufacturers to understand how to configure DNS associated with name based ACLs, a model of how the DNS resolution will be done by MUD controllers is necessary.
 {{mapping}} models some good strategies that are used.

-This model is also non-normative, but is included so that IoT device manufacturers can understand how the DNS will be used to resolve the names they use.
+This model is non-normative: but is included so that IoT device manufacturers can understand how the DNS will be used to resolve the names they use.

 There are some ways of using DNS that will present problems for MUD controllers, which  {{dns-anti-p}} explains.